ashikkhulal/C-Sharp-Best-Coding-Practices/Part-01/README.md

 # Part-01:

-## Child class field should not hide parent class fields
+## Child class field should not hide parent class fields.

-## Use integer values for enumerations when possible
+## Use integer values for enumerations when possible.

-## Frequently use Regions for code belonging to identical category
+## Frequently use Regions for code belonging to identical category.